franklynw/SearchBarNavigation/README.md

 ## Dependencies

-Requires FWMenu, which is linked.
-GitHub page is [here](https://github.com/franklynw/FWMenu) Requires ButtonConfig, which is linked.
-GitHub page is [here](https://github.com/franklynw/ButtonConfig) Requires FWCommonProtocols, which is linked.
+* Requires FWMenu, which is linked.
+GitHub page is [here](https://github.com/franklynw/FWMenu)
+* Requires ButtonConfig, which is linked.
+GitHub page is [here](https://github.com/franklynw/ButtonConfig)
+* Requires FWCommonProtocols, which is linked.
 GitHub page is [here](https://github.com/franklynw/FWCommonProtocols)

 ## Issues

 It all seems to work well, but there are probably still bugs...
-If anyone can suggest a better way of doing what I've done for the navBar background image (in SearchBarNavigation - setBackgroundImage) I'd really like to hear!
+If anyone can suggest a better way of doing what I've done for the navBar background image (in NavigationConfiguring - setBackgroundImage) I'd really like to hear!

 ## License